Andrewstahl/cookies-sessions-practice/README.md

 *This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It was also built using Ruby v2.7.4 on Rails v7.0.4*

 ## Overview
-This is the starter code file for my blog post on getting started with cookies and sessions.
+This is the starter code repository for my blog post on getting started with cookies and sessions.

 [Follow along with my blog post on cookies/sessions]() to build out the rest of the Rails back end.